 • Extensive opportunities to gain teaching skills and experience

 • Program Faculty: 6 Full-Time Pediatric, 8 Part-Time plus additional non-clinical faculty

-• Program Length for 2-year program: 24 Total Months, July 1 Start Date
+• Program Length: 24 Total Months, July 1 Start Date

 • Program Accreditation: Approved (most recently in 2013)